Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

 Who counts as an eligible partner

-If the member married, remarried, or entered a civil partnership after they retired, the survivor’s pension is calculated using only service from 6 April 1978 onwards, not their full service.
+If the member married, remarried, or entered a civil partnership after they retired, the survivor’s pension is calculated using only service from 6 April 1978 onwards, not the member’s full career.

 How much the survivor’s pension is